kolhesamiksha/DeepLeaning.AI_CNN_In_Tensorflow/README.md

-# Coursera Covolutional Neural Network Course
+# DepLearning.AI Covolutional Neural Network Course
-This repository is all about the assignments given during the course
+This repository is all about the assignments given during the CNN course